Macawls/blog/content/post/XYProblem/index.md

 A really general example is someone asking, how many hours do I need to solve X? **How many hours** in this case, is completely irrelvant and is a Y problem.
 The actual problem is how X can be solved i.e the solution, regardless of time.

-As a personal example, I had a friend ask about how they could **essentially** have a serialized dictionary.
+As a personal example, I was asked how one could **essentially** have a serialized dictionary.
 It was asked in a convoluted way, whereby their attempted solutions were explained unnecessarily.

 By asking some more questions, it became apparent that the root problem was retrieving a component by name.
 This makes things much easier for the person that was being asked the question by providing more context.

+One of the worst offenders is sending over an error message and asking how the problem can be fixed.
+The solution is not how to get rid of the error, it is the error message itself.

+Maybe not the best analogy but suppose you pour milk into a bowl and realize there's no milk left, the problem is there's no milk left.
+Therefore the solution is there's no milk left.

+No milk left = Ask yourself how to get more milk

+From this, we can try
+- Buying milk from the store.

+An example Y problem in this case would be, which store has the cheapest milk?
+It should be obvious that asking someone which store has the cheapest milk has little or nothing to do with the solution of getting more milk.

 Finally, [RTFM or read the fucking manual](http://www.readthefuckingmanual.com/) is the main motto for many problems.
 Greatest advice of all time.